Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake_demo_notes.md

 - Standard to create `build` directory, don't call cmake in root directory.
     - In case of doubt, you can always just delete complete folder.
 - Explain and look at files:
-    - `Makefile`: lengthier than you think, many targets
+    - `Makefile`: lengthier than you think, many targets, search for `helloworld`
     - `CMakeCache.txt`: stores values of variables, used by GUIs for example
     - `cmake_install.cmake`: a file used by CPack internally, ignore it
+    - `CMakeFiles`: even much more things that are not so important right now
 - `make` and `./helloworld`
 - `make clean`